 The primary needs at Birchwood Airport were identified and considered under each alternative.
 Based on input from the airport sponsors, maintenance staff, airport users, and other local stakeholders, Alternative 2 has been chosen as the preferred alternative.
-While Alternative 2 does not meet the FAA's required runway separation distance, it does reconfigure existing parallel taxiways to address the safety hazard of aligned taxiways on runways.

-Alternative 2 would also increase apron space to accommodate additional tie-down areas, provide for lease lot development, and ensure the RPZ is within airport boundaries, if land acquisition is successful.
+Alternative 2 maintains existing traffic patterns and increases apron space to accommodate additional tie-down areas, provides areas for lease lot development, and ensures the RPZs are within airport boundaries and/or easement areas, if land acquisition is successful.
 Compared to Alternatives 3 and 4, the preferred alternative is the least expensive in terms of estimated costs for site development and airport maintenance while still providing a safer operating environment and increased availability for leases and tie down spaces.
 Engineer's estimates have been prepared for Alternative 2 and are included in Appendix C.